Argentine groups protest acquittal in girl’s death

-BUENOS AIRES, Argentina — Thousands turned out Wednesday to join feminist groups and labor unions protesting a court ruling that acquitted two men accused of sexually abusing and killing a 16-year-old girl.
+BUENOS AIRES, Argentina — Argentine feminist groups and labor unions are protesting a court ruling that acquitted two men accused of sexually abusing and killing a 16-year-old girl.

-The groups organizing the protests in several cities are part of “Ni Una Menos,” which is an Argentine grassroots movement that has mobilized to fight violence against women and has spread globally.
+The protesters who marched in several cities Wednesday are part of “Ni Una Menos,” which is an Argentine grassroots movement that has mobilized to fight violence against women and has spread globally.

 A court in the coastal city of Mar del Plata recently ruled in favor of the two men accused of abusing and killing Lucia Perez.
 Her 2016 death caused a public outcry.